MaghanDas/cloud-forge/README.md

 * Rollbacks and recovery
 * Linux-based troubleshooting

 > **Project Status:** In development.
-Features described in this documentation represent the target architecture unless explicitly marked as implemented.
+Features described in this documentation represent the target architecture.

 ---